World Freestyle Football Association: Events

 WFFA football events can be Open or Closed events.
 All Open-events (National, Continental and World) allow participants to score World Ranking points, whilst all Closed-events are invitation-only for pre-qualified or elite athletes.
 Events can take place live or online.
-Events annually receive over 200 million engagements online and connect to audience across the world through social media platforms like Facebook, Instagram, and YouTube.
+Events annually receive over 200 million engagements online and connect to audience across the world through social media platforms like Facebook, Instagram, YouTube, Threads and TikTok.

 The key events in the freestyle football calendar include: